pmitros/school-committee/streamline.md

 Why aren't we making more use of it?

-I think part of the answer is that CPSD is difficult for researchers to engage with.
+Part of the answer is that CPSD is difficult for researchers to engage with.
 We have no established processes for doing so, and principals and teachers must wing it every time.
 I don't want to dictate a process, but I'd like to provide a default set of guidelines so that busy principals and teachers have an easy way to understand how to respond to researcher requests, and I'd like to let researchers know we're open for business with an understandable set of guidelines.

 Working with Harvard, MIT, Tufts, and others is one of the best ways to understand what happens in our district, as well as to bring in new